cjudd/docker-for-devs-workshop/06_compose.md

 ## Create a Docker composition.

-1. Create a docker-compose.xml file and enter the following text:
+1. Create a docker-compose.yml file and enter the following text:

 ```
 version: "3"